smarchini/hybrid-fenwick-tree/README.md

 The hybird Fenwick tree is a way to combine two different implementations of the Fenwick tree data structures defined above.
 This way, you can take advantage of the benefits of different compression strategies and different layouts.
-This data structure is splitted in two parts: a *Top* and *Bottom*.
+This data structure is split in two parts: a *Top* and *Bottom*.
 When you are building an hybird Fenwick tree, always remember:
 - if you wanna use two different node layouts, pick *level-ordered* (**L**) for the *Top* and the *classical* (**F**) for the *Bottom*;